Get insider access

 5. Best Budget Headphones For Music

 They have a generally flat and well-balanced sound, making them well-suited for genres like classical and folk that rely on accurately reproducing vocals and lead instruments.
 Whatever you're listening to, their detailed mids and treble provide plenty of clarity.
-Their main downside is a lack of low-bass, which is common for open-backs.
+Their main downside is a lack of low-bass, which is typical for open-backs.
 If a thumpy low-end is important to you, the Superlux HD 681 are semi-open-backs that pack a punch.
 They've enough punch and rumble to keep EDM fans groovin' and a balanced mid-range that represents vocals and instruments accurately.
 Unfortunately, their treble response is piercing, and they have a disappointing build quality.

 See our review